mattumotu/PhillipsBrothers/data/Branding.md

 ## Key Features Section
-Key features of the product, likely to appeal to farmers, seperate from working specifications (above) Bulleted highlights with a mechanical, practical tone.
+Clear bullet points (5–7 items), focusing on practical benefits with a mechanical, practical tone.

 ## Marketing Copy / Body Text
 Styled in a slightly persuasive but grounded tone,